About self‑insurance

 Established phase

-After the initial two-year period, self-insured licensees, having demonstrated a level of system maturity, normally move to the ‘established’ classification.
+After the initial two-year period, a self-insured licensee, having demonstrated it is meeting the SRCC’s performance standards and measures moves to the ‘established’ classification.

-During this phase, self-insured licensees must demonstrate they can maintain their management systems consistently in accordance with the SRCC’s performance standards and measures.
+During this phase, self-insured licensees must demonstrate they continue to maintain their management systems in accordance with the SRCC’s performance standards and measures.

-Self-insured licensees must also continue to report against conditions and performance standards during this phase, and may be subject to targeted reviews, audits or other regulatory action as directed by the SRCC.
+Self-insured licensees must also continue to report against conditions and performance standards, and may be subject to targeted reviews, audits or other regulatory action as directed by the SRCC.

-Self-insured licensees will need to apply for an extension of their licence when they reach the end of their initial term, and at the end of each licence term.
+Self-insured licensees need to apply for an extension of its licence before the licence period reaches the end of its term.

 Further research you can do